BenLee8602/clonestagram/docs/schemas.md

 ## token
+a refresh token for authentication
 - `token` a string representing a users refresh token as a jwt (required, unique, immutable)

 ## user
+represents a users profile
 - `name` a string containing the users name (required, unique, immutable)
 - `pass` a string containing the users password hash (required)
 - `pfp` a string telling the filename of the users profile picture in the aws s3 bucket (default=`""`)